Can I recover from a slipped disc?

 Many people talk about a slipped disc to describe back pain and/or associated leg symptoms.
-Often the pain can be debilitating and the referred symptoms quite concerning, but there is a large and growing evidence base that clearly shows that most of these conditions can recovery without the need for surgery.
-The phrase ‘slipped disc’ subconsciously makes us think of spinal discs as fragile structures which can be worrying for many people.
+Often the pain can be debilitating and the referred symptoms quite concerning.
+But there is a large and growing evidence base that clearly shows that these conditions can recovery without the need for surgery.
+The phrase ‘slipped disc’ subconsciously makes us think of spinal discs as fragile structures which can be worrying.
 So from the outset, I would like to make my opinion based on the clinical anatomy and my postgraduate education very clear – discs do not slip!
-A spinal disc can be injured but a physiotherapist would describe this injury as a disc lesion – often a bulging, protruding or herniated disc.
+However, a spinal disc can be injured.
+Physiotherapists describes this as a disc lesion – often a bulging, protruding or herniated disc.

 What does a slipped disc mean?

-A disc lesion can be a very painful condition as discs have their own unique nerve supply but a more significant lesion can press on the nerves that exit the spine producing nerve pain in the leg such as sciatica or odd symptoms such as numbness or pins and needles.
-A severe disc lesion can produce concerning symptoms such as muscle weakness or a loss of control of your bladder or bowel which is classed as a medical emergency.
+A disc lesion can be a very painful condition as discs have their own unique nerve supply.
+A more significant lesion can press on the nerves that exit the spine producing nerve pain in the leg such as sciatica or odd symptoms such as numbness or pins and needles.
+If you experience muscle weakness or loss of control of your bladder or bowel due to a severe disc lesion – this a medical emergency.
 If you are experiencing any of these symptoms or are concerned in any way do consult your GP or a physiotherapist as soon as possible.

 Can a ‘slipped disc’ recover?

 In a nut shell – yes!
 A recent scientific study looked at the ability of a herniated disc to reabsorb or recover.
-Physiotherapists have long known that spinal disc pain and referred symptoms can recover without surgery but the reabsorption phenomena was categorically proven by MRI and CT scans in 1990.
+Physiotherapists have long known that spinal disc pain and referred symptoms can recover without surgery.
+The reabsorption phenomena was categorically proven by MRI and CT scans in 1990.
 This recent study published in 2017 compares lots of similar studies and concludes that 66% of herniated discs recover spontaneously.

 Picture adapted from here.